YangLing0818/RPG-DiffusionMaster/README.md

 It should be noted that we introduce some important parameters: **--base_prompt & --base_ratio**

-**Q: When should we activate --use_base?
+**FAQ: When should we activate --use_base?
 And how to set --base_prompt & --base_ratio properly ?**

-In our experiments, when you want to generate an image with **multiple entities with the same class** (e.g., two girls, three cats, a man and a girl), you should activate **--use_base** and set base prompt that includes the number of each class of entities in the image using **--base_prompt**.
+If you want to generate an image with **multiple entities with the same class** (e.g., two girls, three cats, a man and a girl), you should activate **--use_base** and set base prompt that includes the number of each class of entities in the image using **--base_prompt**.
 Another relevant parameter is **--base_ratio** which is the weight of the base prompt.
 According to our experiments, when base_ratio is in [0.25,0.45], the final results are better.
 Here is the generated image for command above:

 And you will get an image similar to ours results as long as we have the same random seed: